neelsmith/latin102/docs/index.md

 ## Announcements

 - **Feb.
-5**: assignment for Monday will be available this afternoon (after quick intitial review of quiz 1!)
-- **Feb.
 5**: [breakout rooms today](./breakouts/)
 - **Feb.
 5**: CBL lab sections begin next week *at the same times as last semester* (two on Monday, one on Tuesday, **not** on Wednesday as listed in STAR!)
 - **Feb.
 5**: [first translation assignment now available](./checklist/translation1/)